Sue-Holding/Git-GitHub-and-Terminal/README.md

 As you can see I am learning how to use **Markdown** which seems easier than **HTML** for a simple content file, but I think I will prefer using **HTML** so I can style better using **CSS**.
 All knowledge of this I have gained over the summer from reading [mdn wed docs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web).

-Here are some Terminal commonads that I have learnt during the course so far this week;
+Here are just some of the Terminal commands that I have learnt during the course so far this week;

 > ## Terminal Commands
 > - **pwd** *to create current place in work directory*